Concavity of spacetimes: Introduction

 \begin{theorem}[Characterizations of concavity] Let $(M,L)$ be a Berwald spacetime.
 Then, the following are equivalent. \begin{enumerate}[{\rm (I)}] \item $(M,L)$ has nonnegative flag curvature $\bK \ge 0$ in timelike directions, namely $\bK(v,w) \ge 0$ for every pair of linearly independent vectors $v,w \in T_xM$ such that $v$ is future-directed timelike. \item $(M,L)$ is locally concave. \item $(M,L)$ is locally timelike concave. \item $(M,L)$ has convex future capsules. \item $(M,L)$ has convex past capsules. \end{enumerate} \end{theorem}

-See \Cref{df:conc} for the precise definition of local (timelike) concavity.
-Having convex future or past capsules is a condition inspired by \cite{KK}; see \Cref{df:capsule}.
+See Definition~\ref{df:conc} for the precise definition of local (timelike) concavity.
+Having convex future or past capsules is a condition inspired by \cite{KK}; see Definition~\ref{df:capsule}.
 Finsler spacetimes generalize usual (Lorentzian) spacetimes in the same way that Finsler manifolds generalize Riemannian manifolds, and the Berwald condition is defined in the same way as well.
 Finsler and Berwald spacetimes have been studied from both geometric and physical viewpoints (see Section~\ref{sc:Fspt}).

 Theorem~\ref{th:main} is new even in the case of Lorentzian manifolds.
-Then, the equivalence between local (timelike) concavity and nonnegative sectional curvature can be regarded as a direct generalization of the aforementioned result of Busemann \cite{Bu}.
+Then, the equivalence between local (timelike) concavity and nonnegative sectional curvature can be regarded as a direct adaption of the aforementioned result of Busemann \cite{Bu} to the Lorentzian setting.

 \begin{corollary}[Lorentzian case] Let $(M,g)$ be a Lorentzian spacetime.
 Then, the following are equivalent. \begin{enumerate}[{\rm (I)}] \item $(M,g)$ has nonnegative sectional curvature in timelike directions. \item $(M,g)$ is locally concave. \item $(M,g)$ is locally timelike concave. \item $(M,g)$ has convex future capsules. \item $(M,g)$ has convex past capsules. \end{enumerate} \end{corollary}